juliorosseti/dropzone-dict-ko/README.md

-# Dropzone Default Global Language Translate pack for Korean
+# Dropzone.js Default Global Language Translate pack for Korean

 Dropzone.js is a light weight JavaScript library that turns an HTML element into a dropzone.
 This file is a little helper for Korean user. :)